 A further open question concerns how knowledge of visual verbs among blind individuals compares to knowledge about other visual domains.
 Prior studies suggest that visual verbs are not the only part of visual knowledge that is preserved in blindness.
 As noted in the introduction, even blind children know that colors are physical properties that are perceptible only with the eyes (Landau & Gleitman, 1985).
 Blind adults’ similarity judgments on colors produced a color wheel qualitatively similar to that of sighted adults (e.g. blue is more similar to green than red).
 However, relative to the sighted, there is higher variability in color similarity knowledge across blind individuals (Shepard & Cooper, 1992; Marmor, 1978; Saysani, Corballis & Corballis, 2018).
 Why are the meanings of visual verbs less variable than the similarities among colors?
 One possibility is that some information, such as between color similarity, is less inferentially relevant and therefore blind individuals are less likely to learn it.
 Connoly et al. suggest that for blind individuals “strawberries are known to be red, [but] nothing follows in terms of the usefulness of this fact in reasoning about strawberries.”
 Whether an agent is staring or peeking might license more inferences (e.g. about what the agent knows), than knowing the color of an object.
 Another possibility is that some visual information is more easily accessible through language.
 In future work, computational models could be used to ask which vision-related information is most available in text.
 We would then be in a position to compare and contrast what is available and what blind speakers actually learn.

 Further work is needed to fully characterize blind and sighted people’s knowledge about vision and light.
 The stimuli used here were single words and verbs in particular.
-The meanings of single words are necessarily general and flexible, therefore perhaps most likely to be robust to changes in our idiosyncratic life histories.
+The meanings of single words are necessarily general and flexible, therefore, perhaps most likely to be robust to changes in our idiosyncratic life histories.
 When words are combined into phrases, the generated meanings are more than the sum of their parts, and the inferences that follow additionally depend on real-world knowledge.
 For example, the inferences one makes based on the phrase “Abigail glanced at Leo’s face across the room” depend on an understanding of vision that goes beyond the meaning of glance.
 Does Abigail know the color of Leo’s eyes?
 Does she have information about his mood?
 Whether he’s hungry?
 Does she know whether Leo is wearing a hat?
 The color of his shoes?
 Future work comparing blind and sighted people’s inferences about the visual experiences of others would reveal further insight into the contribution of vision to knowledge acquisition.

 Conclusions